Tech-How/Light-Theme-for-YouTube-Music/README.md

 ### Safari
 - Purchase [Cascadea](https://apps.apple.com/app/cascadea/id1432182561) from the Mac App Store, and use the Install with Stylus button.
 Follow the instructions provided by the application.

+### Mobile Browsers
+- This style supports the mobile website!
+You'll need to use a compatible browser.
+On Android, Firefox supports installing extensions, including Stylus.
+On iOS, the Hyperweb app can inject CSS into Safari.

 ## Code Formats
 The code here is available in UserCSS and raw Mozilla formats.
 Raw Mozilla format omits all user-configurable variables (if applicable) and keeps them at their default settings.
 USO format is not posted here due to complexity and seeing no tangible benefit.